Best rosé wine: must try bottles in 2025

 Rosé wine: discovering pink wines by sweetness

-• Dry: crisp and refreshing, with little to no residual sugar.
+• Dry rose: bright, crisp and refreshing, with little to no residual sugar.

-• Sweet: juicy and ripe, bursting with red fruit notes.
+• Sweet rose: juicy and ripe, bursts with red fruit notes and pronounced sweetness.

 Dry Murrieta’s Well Dry Rose 2023 Grenache, Syrah, Mourvèdre, Sangiovese